 ang-ell’ anore-an || Kreytos Ek-hek-kratida.

-Stay here where you are, Spear, wooden slayer of men;
+Stay here where you are, Spear, wooden manslayer,

-not dripping your enemy’s death, painful from your bronzed talon tip.
+And stop dripping enemy death, painful round your bronzed tip.

-But lie there now up high in the bright house of Athena
+But lie there now high in the bright house of Athena

 and tell everyone of the man-ness of Cretan Echekratidas.